What is Yoga?

 Think about what turning the heat up in the “hot yoga” room beyond the core temperature of the body does.
 The body tries to cool itself down and shuts down the digestive function as well as pours out the water of the system by sweating (Sveda Vaha Srotas is the sweat channel) to cool off.
 This will destroy the digestive system as well as others internal organs functions.
 It depletes and weakens body and mind as well as weakens the tissues, creates an imbalance of doshas and creates disease.
 The digestive capacity is know as agni or the digestive fire.
 In the summer the digestive fire is weak due to the heat of the long days of sun.
 In the winter the digestive fire is strong due to the external cold and how it pushes the heat to the koshta or torso and the hands and feet get cold.
 Not only this but then from a hot room you walk wet with sweat out into a cool or colder environment.
 This shocks the body, again vitiates the doshas, moves any disease that are already prevalent deeper or even worse, to the periphery where it is either impossible or much worse to treat.

-So asana is not yoga and Yoga is not exercise, specially from the western lens of exercise.
+So asana is not yoga and Yoga is not asana or exercise, especially when only seen through the western lens or theory of exercise.
 Yoga is the science of enlightenment.
-So lets start from the beginning with the entire ladder of yoga starting with:
+So lets start from the beginning with the entire basic ladder of ashtanga yoga.

 * Yama – code of conduct, self-restraint